-We specialise in stopping dogs chasing stock and teaching them to have a brilliant recall.
+We specialise in stopping dogs chasing stock.
 We have been very successful helping people with dogs that have chased stock.
-Including teaching dogs to behave properly around chickens, sheep and horses when the owner's had been told by "behaviourist's" that the dogs had to be put to sleep.
+Including teaching dogs to behave properly around chickens, sheep and horses.

-For dogs that have caught or injured another animal we will only work on a one to one basis and the sessions usually takes around one and half to two hours.
+For dogs that have chased it is best to work on a one to one basis and the sessions usually takes around one and half to two hours.
+The initial session usually lasts about 1.5 - 2 hours and cost £60 Follow up sessions last about one 1 hour and cost £40.

 "Mike thank you and Claire so so much, we were desparate when we were told by an expensive behaviourist Barney and Rex should never be let off the lead and muzzled or they would have to be put to sleep, we were so relieved that you were able to help us so quickly"